rikine/Easy-Project-Extension-VS-Code/README.md

 To **get the release or debug version** of the executable you should should open a folder or workspace with a project, enter ctrl + shift + p, type "Easy Project" and choose "Set debug or release version".
 After that choose what you need and done!

+To **allow multiple or single folders** in folder src you should open a folder or workspace with a project, enter ctrl + shift + p, type "Easy Project" and choose "Allow multiple folders in src".
+After choose  what you need and done!

 ### Additionally

 You can use any compiler but should change one line in Makefile.